Yarroudh/Optim3D/README.md

 ## Installation

 The easiest way to install <code>Optim3D</code> on Windows is to use the binary package on the [Release page](https://github.com/Yarroudh/Optim3D/releases/tag/release).
-In case you can not use the Windows installer, or if you are using a different operating system, you can build everything from source (see INSTALL.md).
+In case you can not use the Windows installer, or if you are using a different operating system, you can build everything from source (see [INSTALL.md]()).
 You can also download the [Docker image](https://hub.docker.com/r/yarroudh/optim3d).

 **NOTE:** It is important to note that in order to use our program for 3D reconstruction of buildings, [GeoFlow-bundle](https://github.com/geoflow3d/geoflow-bundle/releases/tag/2022.06.17) must be installed.
 Please read the License before using it.

 ## Usage of the CLI

+### Binary package

 After installation, you have a small program called <code>optim3d</code>.
 Use <code>optim3d --help</code> to see the detailed help:

 ```